OOO-A2/IT-Product-Development-course/README.md

 These workflows are time-consuming, error-prone, and difficult to maintain across semesters.

 **PeerPilot solves this** by:
-- Automatically assigning teams for peer review using customizable algorithms (cyclic, randomized)
+- Automatically assigning teams for peer review using customizable algorithms
 - Providing a unified dashboard for students and instructors to view grades, feedback, and assignments
-- Integrating (optionally) with Google Drive for fetching student submission links
 - Enabling structured feedback collection and justification of bonus points
 - Exporting grades in formats compatible with Moodle
+- Integrating with Google Drive for fetching student submission

 The platform is designed to be self-hosted to ensure confidentiality and compliance with university data policies.